transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 ```
 [main] InitCmd -> ERRO 001 Cannot run peer because cannot init crypto, folder “/certs/msp” does not exist`
 ```
-or the ordering node contain:
+or the ordering node log contains:

 ```
 Failed to initialize local MSP: admin 0 is invalid [The identity does not contain OU [CLIENT], MSP: [orderermsp],The identity does not contain OU [ADMIN], MSP: [orderermsp]]